-The information contained in this article is current as at 16 March 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 16 March 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 Victoria has declared a state of emergency in an attempt to slow the spread of the coronavirus (COVID-19).
 The coronavirus and the public health measures that will be taken to limit its spread presents numerous challenges to businesses.
 In this article, we provide general information to help employers navigate the next few weeks and months.